mike325/nvim/README.md

 Feel free to change anything to fit your needs!

 ---
+Development

+To execute the available test just run `make` on Linux/macOS or ./test/test.ps1 on windows

+---

 If you want to check my old Vim/Neovim compatible settings please check the legacy branch